Getting Ready for Parole

 5. Following the testimony, the hearing panel members announce their decision, formally called the “parole disposition,” orally and in writing.
 The offender is given the written disposition within 21 calendar days of the hearing.

-6. Family members and witnesses are also given another opportunity to ask questions of the Board.
+6. Family members and witnesses are also given an opportunity to ask questions of the Board.
 The Board or its staff can explain any programs or what will happen next in the process.

-7. The institutional probation and parole officer, referred to as the IPPO, is also given a copy of the parole disposition.
-If the offender is granted parole or movement towards parole, either a parole or endorsements for community programs such as prerelease or treatment programs, the IPPO sets up an appointment to meet with the offender and prepare the appropriate paperwork.
+7. The DOC Case Specialist is also given a copy of the parole disposition.
+If the offender is granted parole or movement towards parole, either a parole or endorsements for community programs such as prerelease or treatment programs, the Case Specialist sets up an appointment to meet with the offender and prepare the appropriate paperwork.

 After the Hearing